abhikanand31/Data_Analysis_Project/README.md

 ## MY EXECUTION PLAN

-## Cleaning, Analysing and Visualising data using SQL Query
+## Cleaning, Analyzing and Visualizing data using SQL Query

 select sum(Amount) as Total_Income from PersonalFinance
 where Type = 'Income';